murinicanor/entropybroker/readme.txt

 port, or with a rng in the motherboard chipset, use server_stream to feed its data to entropy_broker.
-For example a rng in the system would be used like this: eb_server_stream -i entropy_broker -d /dev/hwrng -s -X password.txt For example an Orion RNG can be processed at 19200 bps via /dev/ttyS* An IDQ Quantis has a device node /dev/qrandom0 available (http://www.idquantique.com/true-random-number-generator/products-overview.html).
+For example a rng in the system would be used like this: eb_server_stream -I entropy_broker -d /dev/hwrng -s -X password.txt For example an Orion RNG can be processed at 19200 bps via /dev/ttyS* An IDQ Quantis has a device node /dev/qrandom0 available (http://www.idquantique.com/true-random-number-generator/products-overview.html).